clipperhouse/gen/README.md

 ## What’s this?

-`gen` is an attempt to bring some generics-like functionality to Go, with some inspiration from C#’s Linq and JavaScript’s underscore libraries.
-It’s currently an early alpha.
+`gen` is code-generation tool for Go.
+It's intended to offer generics-like functionality on your types.
+Out of the box, it offers LINQ/underscore/js-insired methods as well as some handy containers.

 ####[Introduction and docs…](http://clipperhouse.github.io/gen/)